emirabayer/Handwritten-Digit-Recognition/README.md

 ## Prerequisites
 - Python 3.6+
-- Required libraries for the application: numpy, keras, pygame, opencv-python
+- Required libraries for the application: \n numpy, keras, pygame, opencv-python

-- Additional libraries necessary for retraining and analyzing the model: matplotlib, sklearn, seaborn
+- Additional libraries necessary for retraining and analyzing the model: \n matplotlib, sklearn, seaborn